 Plan tasks for a project

-Proper planning and task assignment can mean the difference between project success and failure.
+Proper planning and task assignment makes the difference in project management.

 3. Assign tasks based on these resources.

-4. Track and control the execution of tasks.
+4. Track and monitor the execution of tasks.

 The use of a task management and project management tool facilitates and optimizes the scheduling of tasks, but not only.
 More generally, the management of the project and the management of its resources make it possible to obtain better profitability.

-The distribution of project tasks is therefore a strategic element whose stakes cannot be underestimated!
+Project tasks planning is therefore a strategic element whose stakes cannot be underestimated!

 Defining objectives is an essential step in project planning, as it determines the rest of the management and task allocation stages.